Those who want nothing to do with God will have their wish granted for all eternity..

 Standing nearby were six stone water jars, used for Jewish ceremonial washing.
 Each could hold twenty to thirty gallons.
 7 Jesus told the servants, “Fill the jars with water.”
 When the jars had been filled, 8 he said, “Now dip some out, and take it to the master of ceremonies.”
 So the servants followed his instructions.
 9 When the master of ceremonies tasted the water that was now wine, not knowing where it had come from (though, of course, the servants knew), he called the bridegroom over.
 10 “A host always serves the best wine first,” he said.
 “Then, when everyone has had a lot to drink, he brings out the less expensive wine.
 But you have kept the best until now!”
 11 This miraculous sign at Cana in Galilee was the first time Jesus revealed his glory.
 And his disciples believed in him.
 John 2:6-11 (NLT)

-God is sovereign over all things, but within his lordship he leaves himself room to work with us in a dynamic partnership.
+This is not presumption, but faith.
+God will work with us in a dynamic partnership when we respond lovingly to needs.
 He ordains the means as well as the ends.
 This should give us great confidence as we pray.

-Lastly, this miracle tells us a whole lot about God’s heart for people.
-God cares about our everyday problems.
 He is not watching impassively from heaven.
 He is right in our midst.
 We also learn that Jesus (God) is not nearly as bent out of shape about some things as we tend to be.
 These people were probably a little tipsy.
 They had drunk up all the wine, and we have to think the host thought he had enough on hand for the entire feast.
-Nevertheless, instead of piously telling the crowd that running out of wine was probably God’s will because they had been drinking too much, which was sinful, he made between 120 and 180 gallons of the best wine ever!
-Obviously God is willing for people to have a good time.
-Even though he commands us to avoid becoming drunk with wine (Ephesians 5:18), he provided those party goers with enough to get thoroughly drunk, if they so desired.
-Is this the God with whom you are familiar?
+Nevertheless, instead of piously telling the crowd that running out of wine was probably God’s will because they had been drinking too much, he made between 120 and 180 gallons of the best wine ever!
+Obviously God is okay with people having a good time.
+Even though he commands us to avoid becoming drunk with wine (Ephesians 5:18), he provided those party goers with enough wine to get thoroughly inebriated, if they so desired.
+I wonder if we need to adjust our view of God?
+If you think he is a stern kill-joy, think again.

 Application